Evolution of Recycling-Oriented Manufacturing

 We have completed the prototype testing of a composition material comprised of 55% cellulose fiber, called kinari, with the goal of reaching a production capacity of 10 tons/month.
 In January 2022, we commenced sample sales of kinari CeF55-PP, a molding material produced by mixing plant-based cellulose fiber with resin at a high density of 55%, which has acquired the 55% biomass mark, and commenced mass production and sales in December with the aim of contributing to environmental protection through the increased usage of kinari CeF55-PP in a variety of consumer products.
 We also provide production goods and services (e.g. molds and molding processes) at the request of customers.
 We have already started rolling out specific products toward the expansion of our environmental contribution, such as buttons for apparel companies, soap dispensers, and plates and utensils for food service, in collaboration with companies that endorse our environmental efforts.

 In fiscal 2021, we further advanced the technology to increase the amount of cellulose fiber, and established a process that enables 70% cellulose fiber composition, along with a technology that can smoothly mold the material into products.
 These technologies increase the plasticity of the material despite the high content of cellulose fiber, enabling product designs intended to feature the natural feel of the material.
 (The product received the MEXT Minister's Prize under the FY2021 50th Japan Industrial Grand Prize held by Nikkan Kogyo Shimbun, Ltd.) In March 2023, we started sales of sample molding materials made of plastic and plant-derived cellulose fiber, kinari CeF70-PP, "kinari70."
+The "kinari70" that was being sold as a sample has now been moved to mass production as the "kinari70-PP."

 Cellulose fiber composition materials with a biomass content of 90% or more

-In the area of housing materials, we exclusively developed an eco-conscious wood-based flooring substrate that utilizes 100% recycled wooden materials (excluding glue) made from construction waste and unused materials.
+In the area of housing materials, we exclusively developed a wood-based flooring substrate that utilizes 100% recycled wooden materials (excluding glue) made from construction waste and unused materials.
 Thanks to our wide-ranging processing technologies, we successfully created a substrate with high density with superior solidity compared with general plywood and which offers excellent scratch and dent resistance.
 The starch in wooden materials can attract insects (lyctus), however, our product is insect resistant as it has a low starch content.
 The substrate also offers excellent scratch and dent resistance and is therefore ideal for coping with wheels on chairs and furniture.
 The board's tongue and groove structure is also designed to deliver easy installation.
 Further, a part of the sales revenue from this sustainable flooring is donated to Gunma Prefecture's forestry fund.
-The entire life of the floorboarding is consistent with an environment-friendly approach.
+The entire life of the floorboarding is consistent with an approach.
 This product can reduce the consumption of natural materials and also contributes to preserving biodiversity.

 We intend to develop more new products with this technology, focusing also on developing new recyclable resources.